Guidance on the application of Section 9.3 of the SAMS Guidelines “Intensive-care interventions” (2013)

 If one of these inclusion criteria is fulfilled → Step 2

-Does the patient have any of the following exclusion criteria?
+Does the patient meet any of the following exclusion criteria?

 - Patient’s wishes (advance directive, etc.) opposed to ICU treatment